wshengggg22/Pokemon-Image-Recognition/README.md

+**Pokémon Image Recognition (APS360 Project)**

-A CNN-based deep learning system to identify Pokémon from images in various styles (sprites, anime, 3D).
-Built for APS360, this project demonstrates automated Pokémon recognition, with potential applications in digital Pokédex tools and educational games.
+A CNN-based deep learning system that identifies Pokémon from images across different visual styles — including sprites, anime artwork, and 3D renders.
+Built for the APS360: Applied Fundamentals of Deep Learning course, this project demonstrates automated Pokémon recognition, with potential applications in digital Pokédex tools, educational games, and AI-driven content systems.

-The primary motivation for this project lies in the global popularity of Pokémon.
-According to the National Pokédex, there are 1,025 distinct Pokémon species as of 2025, each with its own unique design, abilities, and description.
-Developing a deep learning system capable of recognizing these Pokémon from images is both an engaging and meaningful task, as it could serve as the foundation for applications such as automated Pokédex tools or educational games.
-Deep learning is a natural choice for this problem because Pokémon appear in diverse visual styles (e.g., sprites, anime artwork, and 3D renders).
-Traditional image processing methods struggle to handle such variation, as they rely on hand-crafted features that do not generalize well across different art styles.
-In contrast, convolutional neural networks (CNNs) can automatically learn hierarchical visual features such as edges, colors, and textures which should remain consistent across these variations.
-In this project, I will fine-tune a pretrained ResNet-18 model on the 7,000 Labeled Pokémon dataset from Kaggle, which contains images of 150 Pokémon species.
-Leveraging transfer learning allows the model to adapt existing visual knowledge from large-scale datasets (like ImageNet) to recognize Pokémon effectively, even when encountering unseen styles or renderings.
+**Motivation**

+The global popularity of Pokémon, with 1,025 distinct species as of 2025 according to the National Pokédex, provides an exciting opportunity to explore fine-grained image classification.
+Each Pokémon species features unique visual traits, making this a compelling deep learning problem.

+Traditional image processing methods struggle with the wide variety of Pokémon styles (e.g., pixel sprites, anime, and 3D renders) because they depend on hand-crafted features that do not generalize well.
+In contrast, Convolutional Neural Networks (CNNs) can automatically learn hierarchical visual representations — such as edges, textures, and color patterns — that remain consistent across these variations.

+**Methodology**

+This project fine-tunes a pretrained ResNet-18 model using transfer learning, adapting general visual knowledge from ImageNet to the Pokémon domain.
+The model is trained on the 7,000 Labeled Pokémon Dataset from Kaggle, which contains images of 150 Pokémon species.

+By leveraging transfer learning, the model gains flexibility to recognize Pokémon even when encountering unseen styles or renderings.

+**Dataset Attribution**

+Dataset: 7,000 Labeled Pokémon Dataset
+Author: Lantian773030
+License: For educational and research use only.
+All Pokémon characters and images are © Nintendo / Game Freak / The Pokémon Company.

+**Key Technologies**

+PyTorch for model development
+ResNet-18 (transfer learning)
+Image preprocessing and augmentation
+Cross-entropy loss & Adam optimizer

+**Potential Applications**

+Automated Pokédex tools
+Educational games or quizzes
+Visual Pokémon encyclopedia or classifier

+**Acknowledgements**

+This project was developed as part of APS360 – Applied Fundamentals of Deep Learning at the University of Toronto.
+Special thanks to Lantian773030 for providing the Pokémon dataset used for model training.